CapciGithub/Growtopia-CID-Creator-v2/README.md

+### Whats the latest Growtopia Port?

+Currently its: 17258

 ### How to use CID-Creator-v2?

 * Visit https://console.cloud.google.com/ and click the emoji that in the middle of gift and question mark emoji on right corner.